FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Basics/Shaders/README.md

 ### Take parameters from the "Technique":

 *jwrl wrote:*
-[...] you can also pass parameters other than texture coordinates to your shaders.
+>[...] you can also pass parameters other than texture coordinates to your shaders.
-Here's an example from my SuperBlur effect.
+>Here's an example from my SuperBlur effect.
-This does five passes through the same shader, each time with different parameters.
+>This does five passes through the same shader, each time with different parameters.
 ``` Code
 float4 ps_main (float2 uv : TEXCOORD1, uniform sampler blurSampler, uniform float blurRadius) : COLOR
 ```
+These parameters (the actual sampler name and the variable value) must be entered in the ["Techniques"](../Techniques/README.md ).

 For more information see [lwks.com post # 147395 on page 5](https://www.lwks.com/index.php?option=com_kunena&func=view&catid=7&id=143678&limit=15&limitstart=60&Itemid=81#147395)

 ---